Derby Museum and Art Gallery: Wright of Derby

 In 2011, Derby City Council announced that it was to use Joseph Wright of Derby to brand the city of Derby.
 At the same time, the Museum announced that it was "joining forces" with Wikipedia to improve the quality of its information.
 In February 2011 the Museums, Libraries and Archives Council (MLA) announced that it had awarded Designated status to Derby Museum and Art Gallery for its nationally significant holdings of paintings and drawings by Joseph Wright.

-Bonnie Prince Charlie Room
+Bonnie Prince Charlie room

-The museum houses a replica of the room in Derby where Bonnie Prince Charlie held his council of war in 1745, while on his way south to seize the British crown.
-The paneling is from the original Exeter House, which was demolished in 1854.
-At the time of demolition, the panels were brought to the museum, which then received related objects as donations.
+The museum houses a replica of the room in Derby where Charles Edward Stuart held his council of war in 1745, while on his way south to seize the British crown.
+The panelling is from the original Exeter House, which was demolished in 1854.
+The panels were brought to the museum, which then received related objects as donations.
 Queen Victoria provided an original letter of Bonnie Prince Charlie from her own collection.